Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 Beyond plant foods, another major staple of the diet is locally caught fish and a moderate consumption of cow, goat or sheep cheeses and yogurts.
 Fish like sardines and anchovies are a central part of the diet, which usually is traditionally lower in meat products than many Western diets today.

-2. Emphasizes Plant Proteins
+2. Emphasizes plant proteins

 While most people in the Mediterranean aren’t vegetarians, the diet promotes only a small consumption of meats (especially red meat) — instead emphasizing beans, legumes and grains, plus seafood and dairy in moderate amounts.
 This can be beneficial for those looking to lose weight and improve things such as their cholesterol, heart health and omega-3 fatty acid intake.

 Can you lose weight on Mediterranean diet?
 While it depends on how much you eat, it can certainly help you manage your weight and reduce your calorie intake due to inclusion of mostly nutrient-dense foods.
-(Learn “how many calories should I eat a day?”)

 If you’re looking to lose weight without being hungry and maintain that weight in a realistic way that can last a lifetime, this might be the plan for you.